 Teaching opportunities are advertised throughout the year.
-Subject-specific GTA positions will be advertised within your department.
-For more information, speak to your departmental GTA coordinator.
+Subject-specific GTA positions are advertised within your department.
+Find out more:

 We will help you develop the skills and confidence you need to support your students.
 Our training provision is extensive and flexible to your needs.

-Teaching experience is a key part of our Learning and Teaching Award.
-If you are considering an academic career, this accredited course offers bespoke training and support.
+If you secure a teaching position, you can develop skills in teaching and supporting students with the York Learning and Teaching Award (YLTA), a nine-month, part-time Masters-level course.
+If you are considering an academic career, this accredited course offers bespoke training and support: